pupil-labs/pupil-docs/neon/neon-player/head-pose-tracker/index.md

 :::

 <Youtube src="9x9h98tywFI"/>

-See the [surface tracking section](/software/pupil-capture/#surface-tracking) for images of the markers to download.

 Head pose tracking works best in a well lit environment with an even distribution of light, so that the tracking markers are clearly visible.
 Try to avoid situations where the world-camera faces into bright light, such as sunlight entering